-At term, most immune mechanisms are not fully functional, more so with increasing prematurity.
+Fetal immune function develops throughout gestation, and, thus, immunodeficiency is most severe in preterm infants born at earlier gestational ages.
+Most immune mechanisms are not fully functional even in full-term infants.
 Thus, all neonates and young infants are immunodeficient relative to adults and are at increased risk of overwhelming infection.
-This risk is enhanced by prematurity, maternal illness, neonatal stress, and drugs (eg, immunosuppressants, antiseizure drugs).
+This risk is enhanced by maternal illness, neonatal stress, and medications (eg, immunosuppressants, antiseizure medications).
 Neonates’ decreased immune response may explain the absence of fever or localized clinical signs (eg, meningismus) with infection.

-In the fetus, phagocytic cells, present at the yolk sac stage of development, are critical for the inflammatory response that combats bacterial and fungal infection.
-Granulocytes can be identified in the 2nd month of gestation and monocytes can be identified in the 4th month of gestation.
+In the fetus, phagocytic cells present at the yolk sac stage of development are critical for the inflammatory response that combats bacterial and fungal infection.
+Granulocytes can be identified in the second month of gestation, and monocytes can be identified in the fourth month of gestation.
 Their level of function increases with gestational age Gestational Age Gestational age and growth parameters help identify the risk of neonatal pathology.
 Gestational age is the primary determinant of organ maturity.
-Gestational age is loosely defined as the number... read more but is still low at term.
+Neonatal gestational age is usually defined... read more but is still low at term.

 By about the 14th week of gestation, the thymus is functioning, and hematopoietic stem cell–produced lymphocytes accumulate in the thymus for development.
 Also by 14 weeks, T cells are present in the fetal liver and spleen, indicating that mature T cells are established in the secondary peripheral lymphoid organs by this age.
 The thymus is most active during fetal development and in early postnatal life.
 It grows rapidly in utero and is readily noted on chest x-ray in a healthy neonate, reaching a peak size at age 10 years then involuting gradually over many years.

 B cells are present in fetal bone marrow, blood, liver, and spleen by the 12th week of gestation.
-Trace amounts of IgM and IgG can be detected by the 20th week and trace amounts of IgA can be detected by the 30th week; because the fetus is normally in an antigen-free environment, only small amounts of immunoglobulin (predominantly IgM) are produced in utero.
+Trace amounts of IgM and IgG can be detected by the 20th week, and trace amounts of IgA can be detected by the 30th week.
+Because the fetus is normally in an antigen-free environment, only small amounts of immunoglobulin (predominantly IgM) are produced in utero.
 Elevated levels of cord serum IgM indicate in utero antigen challenge, usually caused by congenital infection.
 Almost all IgG is acquired maternally from the placenta.
 After 22 weeks gestation, placental transfer of IgG increases to reach maternal levels or greater at term.
-IgG levels at birth in premature infants are decreased relative to gestational age.
+IgG levels at birth in preterm infants are decreased relative to gestational age.

 The passive transfer of maternal immunity from transplacental IgG and secretory IgA and antimicrobial factors in breast milk (eg, IgG, secretory IgA, white blood cells, complement proteins, lysozyme, lactoferrin) compensate for the neonate’s immature immune system and confer immunity to many bacteria and viruses.
 Protective immune factors in breast milk coat the gastrointestinal and upper respiratory tracts via mucosa-associated lymphoid tissue and decrease the likelihood of invasion of mucous membranes by respiratory and enteric pathogens.

-Although the antibody response to initial doses of vaccines may be lower in premature infants than in term infants, premature infants are still able to mount a protective response to most vaccines and should be immunized on the same schedule Childhood Vaccination Schedule Vaccination follows a schedule recommended by the Centers for Disease Control and Prevention (CDC), the American Academy of Pediatrics, the American Academy of Family Physicians, and the American... read more as term infants.
+Although the antibody response to initial doses of vaccines may be lower in preterm infants than in term infants, preterm infants are still able to mount a protective response to most vaccines and should be immunized on the same schedule Childhood Vaccination Schedules Vaccination has been extremely effective in preventing serious disease and in improving health worldwide.
+Because of vaccines, infections that were once very common and/or fatal (eg, smallpox... read more as term infants.
 However, infants who weigh < 2 kg when they receive their first dose of hepatitis B vaccine Hepatitis B (HepB) Vaccine The hepatitis B vaccine is 80 to 100% effective in preventing infection or clinical hepatitis B in people who complete the vaccine series.
-For more information, see Hepatitis B Advisory Committee... read more should receive 3 additional doses if the first dose is given when they are < 1 month of age (because they have a decreased antibody response; 1 Neonatal pulmonary function The transition from life in utero to life outside the womb involves multiple changes in physiology and function.
-Also see Perinatal Problems.
+For more information, see Hepatitis B Advisory Committee... read more should receive 3 additional doses if the first dose is given when they are < 1 month of age because they have a decreased antibody response (1 Neonatal immunologic function reference The transition from life in utero to life outside the womb involves multiple changes in physiology and function.
+See also Perinatal Problems.
 (See also Liver Structure and Function and Neonatal... read more ).

 On delivery, when elastic recoil of ribs and strong inspiratory efforts draw air into the pulmonary tree, air-fluid interfaces are formed in alveoli.
 At the first breath, surfactant is released into the air-fluid interfaces.
 Surfactant, a mixture of phospholipids (phosphatidylcholine, phosphatidyl glycerol, phosphatidylinositol), neutral lipids, and 4 surface-active proteins all stored in lamellar inclusions in type II pneumocytes, reduces high surface tension, which would otherwise cause atelectasis and increase the work of breathing.
 Surfactant works more effectively in small alveoli than in large alveoli, thus opposing the normal tendency of small alveoli to collapse into large alveoli (per Laplace’s law, which states that in an elastic cavity, pressure decreases as volume increases).

-In some neonates, surfactant may not be produced in sufficient quantities to prevent diffuse atelectasis, and respiratory distress syndrome Respiratory Distress Syndrome in Neonates Respiratory distress syndrome is caused by pulmonary surfactant deficiency in the lungs of neonates, most commonly in those born at 37 weeks gestation.
+In some neonates, surfactant may not be produced in sufficient quantities to prevent diffuse atelectasis, and respiratory distress syndrome Respiratory Distress Syndrome in Neonates Respiratory distress syndrome is caused by pulmonary surfactant deficiency in the lungs of neonates, most commonly in those born at < 37 weeks gestation.
 Risk increases with degree of prematurity... read more develops.
-The production and function of surfactant may be decreased by maternal diabetes Diabetes Mellitus in Pregnancy Pregnancy aggravates preexisting type 1 (insulin-dependent) and type 2 (non–insulin-dependent) diabetes but does not appear to exacerbate diabetic retinopathy, nephropathy, or neuropathy (1)... read more , neonatal meconium aspiration Meconium Aspiration Syndrome Intrapartum meconium aspiration can cause inflammatory pneumonitis and mechanical bronchial obstruction, causing a syndrome of respiratory distress.
+The production and function of surfactant may be decreased by prematurity Preterm Infants An infant born before 37 weeks of gestation is considered preterm.
+In 2021 in the United States, 10.48% of births were preterm ( 1), and in 2018, 26.53% of births were early term (significantly... read more , maternal diabetes Diabetes Mellitus in Pregnancy Pregnancy makes glycemic control more difficult in preexisting type 1 (insulin-dependent) and type 2 (non–insulin-dependent) diabetes but does not appear to exacerbate diabetic retinopathy,... read more , neonatal meconium aspiration Meconium Aspiration Syndrome Intrapartum meconium aspiration can cause inflammatory pneumonitis and mechanical bronchial obstruction, causing a syndrome of respiratory distress.
 Findings include tachypnea, rales and rhonchi... read more , and neonatal sepsis Neonatal Sepsis Neonatal sepsis is invasive infection, usually bacterial, occurring during the neonatal period.
 Signs are multiple, nonspecific, and include diminished spontaneous activity, less vigorous sucking... read more .
 Neonatal surfactant production in the preterm infant can be increased by giving corticosteroids to the mother for 24 to 48 hours before delivery.
 Intratracheal surfactant also can be given to the neonate after delivery.